pradipbedre/RealTime-Chat-App/README.md

 ## Tech Used
-I Created a Realtime Chat Application Using React, NodeJs and SocketIO
+I Created a Realtime Chat Application Using React CSS, Node.Js, Express.Js, and SocketIO